 - Analyze QoS Parameters: Monitor Quality of Service (QoS) parameters like DSCP markings, packet prioritization, and traffic shaping to ensure proper handling of VoIP traffic across the network.

 - Track Voice Codec Performance: Keep an eye on the performance of voice codecs being used, ensuring compatibility, efficiency, and optimal utilization of network resources.

 - Monitor Endpoint Devices: Monitor the performance of VoIP endpoints, including IP phones, softphones, and conference devices, to identify any device-specific issues affecting call quality.

 - Analyze Call Metrics: Track call setup time, call duration, call failure rates, and other call-related metrics to gain insights into call performance and detect patterns or trends.

-- Proactive Issue Detection: Set up real-time alerts and notifications to proactively identify and address any VoIP performance issues before they escalate and impact user experience.
+- Proactive Issue Detection: Set up real-time network monitoring alerts and notifications to proactively identify and address any VoIP performance issues before they escalate and impact user experience.

 - Historical Analysis: Maintain historical data and trends of VoIP performance metrics for analysis, capacity planning, and identifying long-term patterns or recurring issues.

 - Integrated Reporting: Generate comprehensive reports and visualizations to communicate VoIP performance to stakeholders, providing insights for decision-making and demonstrating the value of VoIP monitoring.